gaehlerm/SoftwareEngineering/README.md

 ## How to name things

 As I already mentioned, naming is one of the most challenging aspects of programming.
 I tried to collect and synthesize some rules on the properties of good names.
 The result is a pretty long list of unfortunately quite vague recommendations when naming things:
-1. Names should be short yet clear.
+1. Names should be short yet descriptive.
 Thus, there is a constant trade-off regarding the length of a name.
 Short names may be unclear, while long names may indicate that the object is difficult to describe.
 On the other hand, long names are not as detrimental as unclear names.
 When in doubt, choose a longer name.
 For example: Should you choose `p`, `price` or `price_of_apple`?
 The answer is: it depends on the context.
 As a rule of thumb, a variable name is fine if a new work colleague can understand it.
 2. Use the same words for creating a name that you would use in a comment.
 If you use different words, either your abstraction may be bad or your naming is inconsistent.
 3. Think about how you would articulate a word in an everyday conversation.
 Would you refer to it `price of an apple` or is the context of your conversation clear enough that only `price` is sufficient?
 4. Classes and functions that adhere to the SRP are relatively easy to name because they perform only one task.
 Vice versa, if it's difficult to find a suitable name, reconsider whether the object adheres to the SRP and rewrite it accordingly.